 Plastic consumption: 12 million tons.
 In Germany.
 Per year.

 Plastics such as polyethylene (PE), polypropylene (PP) and polystyrene (PS) are among the world's most important materials.
 Many everyday products and modern technologies would be unthinkable without their use.
 In Germany alone, around 12 million tons of plastics are therefore consumed every year.
-They are almost always produced from fossil raw materials, and direct CO2 emissions from plastics production in Germany amount to around 49 megatons per year.
-At the same time, around 6.3 million metric tons of waste containing plastics are produced in this country every year, 53 percent of which is thermally recycled and 47 percent of which is recycled.
+They are almost always produced from fossil raw materials, and the direct CO2 emissions from plastics production in Germany amount to around 33 million tons per year.* At the same time, around 6.3 million tons of waste containing plastics are produced in Germany every year, a good half of which is currently still incinerated, resulting in further environmental pollution.

 *from an estimate based on internal data